WassimZm/STT-Breton-language/ressources.md

 Grammar and syntax which can be useful in case of making researches, learning and teaching the language.
 ### My Exploration Process
+* Understanding the goal and the context of the website.
+* Navigation through main categories.
+* Exploration of some grammatical rules of the Breton language.